-Once a sleepy fishing village in the heart of the Philippines, Donsol has since risen in the international tourism scene thanks to its status as a breeding ground for whale sharks.
+Once a sleepy fishing village nestled on the coast of a Filipino island, Donsol has since risen in the international tourism scene thanks to its status as the best place to see whale sharks.
 The community has since dedicated itself to sustainable eco-tourism, allowing you to experience a whale of a tale without having a negative impact on the gentle giants that call these waters home.
 Without further ado, here is your guide to the best things to do in Donsol, Philippines.

 What to Know